-- A. Admission - 1.
-Policies and Procedures - a.
-The provider shall have written policies and procedures that shall include, at a minimum, the following information regarding an admission to the facility: - i. the application process and the possible reasons for rejection of an application; - ii. pre-admission screening assessment; - iii. the age and sex of residents $\underline{\text{and}}$ children to be served; - iv. the needs, problems, situations, or patterns best addressed by the provider's program; - v. criteria for admission; - vi. authorization for care of the resident and child; - vii. authorization to obtain medical care for the resident and child; - viii. criteria for discharge; - ix. procedures for insuring that placement within the program are the least restrictive alternative, appropriate to meet the resident's needs. - b.
-No resident shall be admitted from another state unless the provider has first complied with all applicable provisions of the Interstate Compact on Juveniles, the Interstate Compact on Placement of Children, and the Interstate Compact on Mental Health.
-Proof of such prior compliance shall be obtained prior to admission and shall be kept in the resident's file.
+- A. Admission

+- 1. Policies and Procedures

+- a.
+The provider shall have and adhere

+to written policies and procedures that shall include, at a minimum, the following information regarding an admission to the facility: - i. the application process and the possible reasons for rejection of an application; - ii. pre-admission screening assessment; - iii. the age and sex of residents and children of residents to be served; - iv. the needs, problems, situations, or patterns best addressed by the provider's program; - v. criteria for admission;

+vi. authorization for care of the resident and child of a resident;

+vii. authorization to obtain medical care for the resident and child of a resident;

+viii. criteria for discharge;

+ix. procedures for insuring that placement within the program are the least restrictive alternative, appropriate to meet the resident's needs.

+- b.
+No resident shall be admitted from another

-c.
-When refusing admission to a resident or child, the provider shall notify the referring party of the reason for refusal of admission in writing.
+state unless the provider has first complied with all applicable provisions of the Interstate Compact on Juveniles, the Interstate Compact on Placement of Children, and the Interstate Compact on Mental Health.
+Proof of such prior compliance shall be obtained prior to admission and shall be kept in the resident's file. - c.
+When refusing admission to a resident or child of a resident, the provider shall notify the referring party of the reason for refusal of admission in writing.
 If his/her parent(s) or legal guardian(s) referred the resident, he/she shall be provided written reasons for the refusal.
 Copies of the written reasons for refusal of admission shall be kept in the provider's administrative file.